hashchange/cloudypass/Readme.md

 ### File corruption of your local database

-I have never observed this, but then again, never is a rather long time.
+I have never observed this, but then again, never is a long time.

 If the database in the cloud directory is still okay, you can use it to replace your local database, of course.
 But in case it is messed up as well, you still have another option: the backup which Cloudypass creates as part of its normal operation.